|

 If you can put a figure on these, it will help you to understand what the gap is.

-Once you have guesstimated what the costs might be and started saving towards it, the calmer you can hopefully feel.
+Once you have guesstimated the costs and started saving towards it, you can hopefully feel calmer.
 The more you save, the more options you have once the baby is here.

 How do I prepare for a baby with no money?